Carob is originally from the eastern Mediterranean region and the

 The dried, powdered pods of the carob plant are used in herbal medicine.

-Carob is used as a thickener, and in foods, cosmetics, pharmaceuticals, and paints.
+Carob is used as a thickener and in foods, cosmetics, pharmaceuticals, and paints.
 Carob has enjoyed increased popularity in recent years as a low-fat, low-calorie, low-caffeine alternative to chocolate.
 Carob itself does not contain any caffeine.
-However, it does contain traces of theobromine.
+However it does contain traces of theobromine chemical.
 Theobromine is related to caffeine, but it is a milder stimulant.
 It is the stimulant found in chocolate.
 Carob powder is available for sale as well as carob chips.
-If you have an interest in obtaining polyphenols from cocoa, consider the supplement listed below.
-You may also subscribe to a free newsletter.
+They can be mixed with the no calorie sweetener stevia to improve the taste.
+If you have an interest in obtaining polyphenols from cocoa, consider a cacao supplement.

 Carob caffeine content

-Q. I have at riel fibrillation and cannot have coffee and chocolate.
+Q. I have atrial fibrillation (heart rhythm disturbance) and cannot have coffee and chocolate.
 Someone told me I should use carob in place of chocolate – will carob cause heart palpitations?
 I have been palpitation-free on several meds for 10 months and do not want to jeopardize this.
 Is there caffeine or anything else in carob that would cause palpitations?

 A. Carob does not contain caffeine.
 However, carob has very small amounts of theobromine which are not likely to cause heart palpitations when consumed in small amounts.

-Identification and quantification of polyphenols in carob fruits (Ceratonia siliqua L.) and derived products by HPLC-UV-ESI/MSn.
+Identification and quantification of polyphenols in carob fruits (Ceratonia siliqua) and derived products by HPLC-UV-ESI/MSn.

 J Agric Food Chem.
 2004.